-Omaris is a freshman in the School of Nursing and Health Studies majoring in Global Health with a potential minor in Women & Gender Studies.
-She currently lives in Florida, but she grew up Pennsylvania, and is helping out as a Transportation-Coordinator for Hoya Saxa Weekend.
-She was an attendee to Hoya Saxa Weekend 2016, and is now super excited to welcome the (potential) future of Georgetown!
-Along with being on the committee, Omaris works for the Residential Housing Office and volunteers with the Georgetown Public Health Brigades.
+Omaris is a sophomore in the School of Nursing and Health Studies majoring in Global Health with a minor in Women & Gender Studies.
+She is a first-generation/low-income college student who currently lives in Clearwater, Florida, but attended boarding school in Hershey, Pennsylvania.
+She served as Transportation Coordinator for Hoya Saxa Weekend last year and was an attendee to Hoya Saxa Weekend 2016.
+As a Co-Chair this year she is super excited to welcome the (potential) future of Georgetown!
+Along with being on the committee, Omaris works for the Residential Housing Office and is a facilitator in LEAD (Leaders in Education About Diversity).
 She is excited to meet the prospective students, and looks forward to some really exciting Hoya Saxa Weekends!

-Cindy is currently a first-year student in the College from Southern California, studying Government as well as Justice and Peace Studies.
-She identifies as a first generation/low income student and has been grateful for everything Georgetown has done and provided for her.
-When she's not fighting social injustice or daydreaming about one day running for office, Cindy is a member of the club volleyball team and likes to go eat pho with the Vietnamese Student Association.
-She is also currently interning at the Capitol for her Congressman.
-Cindy did not get to attend her own Hoya Saxa Weekend but is extremely excited to be a part of yours!
-She cannot wait until #Hoyas21 arrive on the Hilltop.
+Cindy is currently a second-year student in the College from Santa Ana, California, double majoring in Government and Justice & Peace Studies.
+She identifies as a first generation/low income student and is a proud daughter of immigrants.
+In addition to Hoya Saxa Weekend, Cindy serves on the Provost's Advisory Committee for Diversity and is Vice President of the Vietnamese Student Association.
+Last spring, she had the opportunity to intern with her Congressman on Capitol Hill!
+In her free time, Cindy enjoys watching/crying to Grey's Anatomy and talking about the ice in her Hydroflask.
+While Cindy did not get to attend her own Hoya Saxa Weekend, she is extremely excited to be a part of yours!
+She cannot wait until #Hoyas22 arrive on the Hilltop.

 Mizraim Belman Guerrero